dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

 The ***n*** field specifies the plane to use.
-If this is **NULL**, a new plane will be created, having the precise geometry necessary to blit the specified section of the image.
+If this is **NULL**, a new plane will be created, having the precise geometry necessary to blit the specified region of the image.
 This might be larger (or smaller) than the visual area.

 ***y*** and ***x*** have different meanings depending on whether or not
 ***n*** is **NULL**.
 If not (drawing onto a preexisting plane), they specify